Home ยป Recipes ยป Course ยป Weeknight Dinner

 • Bell peppers – I prefer yellow, orange, or red bell pepper, and you can use any combination of colors.

-• Garlic – Use fresh cloves garlic for best flavor or frozen garlic cubes for convenience.
+• Garlic – Use fresh cloves of garlic for the best flavor or frozen garlic cubes for convenience.

 • Mirin – Mirin gives a slightly sweet flavor, but you can also use rice wine vinegar too.

 • Sriracha – Optional, but I like to use just a touch to round out the flavors, it’s not really enough to add spice.
 Add more if you like spice.
-You could also use red pepper flakes.
+You could also use red pepper flakes or a drizzle of chili crisp oil.

-• Oil – Use a vegetable oil like avocado or canola oil.
+• Oil – Use a vegetable oil that can be heated to high temps like avocado or canola oil.

-• Udon noodles – Look for dried udon noodles in your stores Asian section.
-If you have Asian markets near you, you can also find fresh noodles or frozen udon noodles, which are preferred! 🙂 You could also swap out the udon noodles for rice noodles if you need a gluten-free alternative.
+• Udon noodles – Look for udon noodles in your store’s Asian section.
+If you have Asian markets near you, you can also find fresh noodles or frozen udon noodles, which are preferred and definitely have the best texture! ๐Ÿ™‚ You could also swap out the udon noodles for rice noodles if you need a gluten-free alternative.

-• Garnish – Sliced green onions, sesame seeds.
+• Garnish – Sliced green onions and sesame seeds.

-Prep veggies.
-Make sure all of your vegetables are cut and ready-to-go.
-As with any stir fry, once you start cooking, it goes quick!
+1. Prep veggies.
+Make sure all of your vegetables are cut and ready to go.
+As with any stir fry, once you start cooking, it goes quickly!
 Be sure to trim your broccoli so that it’s small enough to fit on a fork with some other veggies and noodles.

 Vegetable noodle stir fry veggies in skillet cooking.